diffix/moers-hackday/metabase.md

 <img src="images/seq2.png" width="500">

-And then select "SQL Query".
+After clicking "SQL Query" you'll see this:

 <img src="images/seq3.png" width="500">

-Select the "Moers Hackday" dataset:
+Select the "Moers Hackday" dataset, and this will give you the SQL editor.
+It is handy to see the column names as you write queries.
+To do this, click on the icon shown here:

 <img src="images/seq4.png" width="500">

-This gives you the SQL editor.
-It is handy to see the column names as you write queries.
-To do this, click on the icon shown.
+Write your query and execute:

 <img src="images/seq5.png" width="500">

-Write your query and execute.
+The "visualize" button at the bottom lets you visualize your result.

 <img src="images/seq6.png" width="500">